jonriggert/jonriggert.github.io/README.md

 ### Pregnancy Life Line - Branson West Missouri
 Board Member - AVIT Consultant

 #### Thank you for visiting my profile!
-I created this website using Git and GitHub pages.
+Loved learning how to create this website using vsCode, Git, and GitHub pages.